GabeMaldonado/GabeMaldonado.github.io/_posts/2020-08-01-AIforMedicalDiagnosisTheory.md

 Most of the contribution to the loss comes from normal examples rather than from the mass examples, so the algorithm is optimizing its updates to get the normal examples right and it is not giving much relative weight to the mass examples.
 This will not produce a very good image classifier. **This is a class imbalance problem.**

-The solution to this problem is to modify the loss function to weight the normal and the mass classes differently.
+The solution to this problem is to modify the loss function to weigh the normal and the mass classes differently.
 We can assign weights to the positive and negative examples. $$W_{p}$$ for positive and $$W_{n}$$ for negative.
-In this case, we want to weight the mass examples more so they can have en equal contribution overall to the loss as the normal examples.
-Let's select ```6/8``` as the weight we have on the mass examples and ```2/8``` as the weight for the normal examples.
+In this case, we want to weigh the mass examples more so they can have en equal contribution overall to the loss as the normal examples.
+Let's select ```6/8``` as the weight for the mass examples and ```2/8``` as the weight for the normal examples.

 $$W_{p}$$ or $$W_{n} * $$ $$loss$$